dvfrancis/hi-lo-card-game/README.md

 ##### Returning visitor goals

-- “How many points do I have from the last time I played?”
+- “Will I be able to beat my score from the last time I played?”
-- “What other versions of the game are available?”

 ##### Frequent visitor goals

-- “Where am I ranked among other players who use the website?”
+- “I would like to play the game on my mobile device, while travelling”

 #### User Personas